 For a duplicate RESTRICTED RADIOTELEPHONE OPERATOR PERMIT there are two possibilities.
 If you need to replace a lost restricted radiotelephone operator permit that is not recorded in the FCC’s ULS database, you must apply for a new one using FCC Forms 159 and 605.
 If the restricted radiotelephone operator permit is already recorded in the FCC’s ULS database, you may obtain a duplicate by completing FCC Forms 159 and 605 or by requesting an Electronic Authorization.
 There are fees required for requesting a duplicate license or a new permit.
 For additional information, see Public Notice DA 01-1157 (pdf

 What to Do If Selling Your Ship

-If you sell your ship, you must file FCC Form 605
+If you sell your ship, you may file FCC Form 605

 requesting cancellation to: